learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 df['Some_Column'] = df.['Some_column'].astype("str")
 ```

+Once done, it is then common to pass these categorical variables to another method such as `pd.get_dummies` in order to transform these features into representations that are more suitable for machine learning algorithms.

 ## Detecting and Dealing With Null Values

-We also need to check for and deal with any missing values.
+Another important data cleaning check is to inspect for missing or null values.
 Recall from previous labs that pandas denotes missing values as `NaN`.

 ### Checking For `NaN`s